-This is a chemical reagent that reacts with free, or active, chlorine.
-The sample water is combined with the DPD reagent in a test vial.
+DPD (diethyl-p-phenylene diamine): This chemical reagent reacts with free, or active, chlorine.
+Sample water is combined with the DPD reagent in a test vial.
 Between 1 and 3 ppm (industry-recommended chlorine levels), the sample will turn varying shades of red.

 One note of caution when doing DPD tests for chlorine: With high chlorine residuals (10 ppm and up), the reagent will bleach out, and the test actually will resemble low chlorine.
 At this point, a tech is likely to add even more chemicals to the pool, though the levels are too high already.

-If you suspect this phenomenon is at work in the pool you’re testing, simply dilute the test sample by 50 percent with sanitizer-free water and then re-test.
+If you suspect this is an issue with a pool you’re testing, simply dilute the test sample by 50 percent with tap water and re-test.
 Now, a reading of 3 ppm is actually 6 ppm.

-To test for total chlorine, add the amount of OTO as specified by the manufacturer to the sample of water in the test cell.
+OTO (ortholtolodine): This has fallen out of favor recently due to its inability to distinguish free chlorine from total chlorine, but it still has advocates.
+To test for total chlorine, add the specified amount of OTO to the sample of water in the test cell.
 Cap the test cell, and invert it to mix (do not use your finger to cover the top of the test cell).
 A color change (from light yellow to a deep orange) will result.
 Compare the color of the test sample to the color comparator provided with the kit.

-Another option is the FAS-DPD method.
-This variation of the traditional DPD method allows users to measure both free and combined chlorine levels as low as 0.2 ppm — the maximum allowable level for combined chlorine, according to most health authorities as well as APSP — and as high as 20 ppm.
-By contrast, the color comparators used with the standard DPD test generally allow readings at the low end of 0- and 0.5 ppm and at the high end of 5- or maybe 10 ppm.
+FAS-DPD: This variation of the traditional DPD method allows users to measure free and combined chlorine levels as low as 0.2 ppm — the maximum allowable level for combined chlorine, according to most health authorities and APSP — and as high as 20 ppm.
+By contrast, color comparators with the standard DPD test generally allow readings at the low end of 0- and 0.5 ppm and at the high end of 5- or maybe 10 ppm.

-In the FAS-DPD titration test, a buffered DPD indicator powder is added to a water sample and reacts with chlorine to produce the pink color characteristic of the standard DPD test.
-Ferrous ammonium sulfate solution (FAS) then is added drop by drop until the pink color completely and permanently disappears, signaling the endpoint of the reaction.
+In the FAS-DPD titration test, buffered DPD indicator powder is added to a water sample and reacts with chlorine to produce the pink color characteristic of the standard DPD test.
+Ferrous ammonium sulfate solution (FAS) is added drop by drop until the pink color completely and permanently disappears, signaling the reaction’s endpoint.

 To get the reading, the number of drops used to cause this color change is multiplied by the appropriate factor for the size of the water sample (supplied by the manufacturer).

-The distinct change from a vibrant pink to no color at all eliminates the need for color matching.
-This means when testing samples with a high level of sanitizer, the user does not have to distinguish between relatively close gradations of color or be concerned that any color has been bleached out of the sample.
-It’s also a boon to the 6- to 8 percent of the population with red-green deficiencies in their color vision.
+The distinct change from bright pink to no color at all eliminates the need for color matching.
+This means when testing samples with high sanitizer levels, the user doesn’t have to distinguish between relatively close gradations of color or worry that any color has been bleached out.
+It’s also helpful to the 6- to 8 percent of the population with red-green deficiencies in their color vision.

-Note: The cost per test is a little higher and the procedure takes a bit longer than other chlorine tests.
-But many techs keep it on hand for problem pools or to use if they are “color challenged.”
-Look for FAS-DPD in combination kits and as a stand-alone test.
+The cost per test is a little higher and the procedure takes longer than other tests.
+But many keep it on hand for problem pools or if they are “color challenged.”
+Look for FAS-DPD in combo kits and as a stand-alone test.

-If the pool or spa you’re testing uses bromine rather than chlorine, you can still test residuals using either OTO or DPD.
+If the pool or spa you’re testing uses bromine, you can still test residuals with OTO, DPD, or FAS-DPD.
 Follow the same procedures you would when measuring chlorine and multiply the results by a factor of 2.25.

-If you’re measuring for chlorine residuals, you’ll likely be tracking the stabilizer levels as well.
-Industry-recommended levels are between 30- and 50 ppm for cyanuric acid.
+If you’re measuring for chlorine residuals, you’ll likely be tracking the stabilizer levels too.
+Industry-recommended levels are between 30 and 50 ppm for cyanuric acid.